 Including plasma cleaning as a routine operation during SBFSEM experiments can reduce contamination artifacts and charging, enhance image quality, speed pumpdown, and maintain a pristine vacuum system during extended data collection.
 With the increasing need for extended operation in scanning electron microscopes, the necessity to maintain clean conditions in the vacuum chamber also increases.
 It is important that SBFSEM systems are operational 24/7 and preferably maintained in uncontaminated condition with uncompromised image quality.

 When large blockface resin-embedded specimens are imaged frequently, hydrocarbons are released into the vacuum chamber, resulting in decreased detector efficiency.
-As an example, to assure best conditions for rapid imaging, the Zeiss MultiSEM 505 comes with two plasma cleaners to remove adventitious hydrocarbons in the loadlock and main chamber.
+As an example, to assure the best conditions for rapid imaging, the Zeiss MultiSEM 505 comes with two plasma cleaners to remove adventitious hydrocarbons in the load lock and the main chamber.

 The present generation of Evactron Turbo Plasma™ De-Contaminators employs a gentle, down-stream plasma afterglow process to eliminate hydrocarbon (HC) contamination from FIBs, SEMs, and other analytical tools.
-Evactron cleaning becomes faster and spreads throughout the chamber at turbo pump pressures.
-This is attributed to longer mean-free-paths that cause less recombination of oxygen radicals in the required three body collisions and decreased scattering to chamber walls.
-In majority of cases, short plasma cleaning cycles are enough to eliminate contamination and considerably decrease pump down time, enabling high throughput of sample processing and analysis.
+Evactron cleaning becomes faster and spreads throughout the chamber at turbopump pressures.
+This is attributed to longer mean-free-paths that cause less recombination of oxygen radicals in the required three-body collisions and decreased scattering to chamber walls.
+In the majority of cases, short plasma cleaning cycles are enough to eliminate contamination and considerably decrease pump downtime, enabling high throughput of sample processing and analysis.

 The Evactron range of plasma cleaners provides fast, powerful, and effective cleaning over an extensive range of pressures, allowing artifact-free, high-quality images and increased efficiency of sample analysis.
 It is possible to maintain optimal detector performance if plasma cleaning is included in routine maintenance protocols.